- lap (n.1)

-- Old English læppa (plural læppan) "skirt or flap of a garment," from Proto-Germanic *lapp- (cognates: Old Frisian lappa, Old Saxon lappo, Middle Dutch lappe, Dutch lap, Old High German lappa, German Lappen "rag, shred," Old Norse leppr "patch, rag"), from PIE root *leb- "be loose, hang down."
+- Old English læppa (plural læppan) "skirt or flap of a garment," from Proto-Germanic *lapp- (source also of Old Frisian lappa, Old Saxon lappo, Middle Dutch lappe, Dutch lap, Old High German lappa, German Lappen "rag, shred," Old Norse leppr "patch, rag"), of uncertain origin.

-Sense of "lower part of a shirt" led to that of "upper legs of seated person" (c.
+Sense of "lower front part of a shirt or skirt" led to that of "upper legs of seated person" (c.
 1300).
-Used figuratively ("bosom, breast") from late 14c., as in lap of luxury, first recorded 1802.
-From 15c.-In 17c. the word (often in plural) was a euphemism for "female pudendum," but this is not the source of lap dance, which is first recorded 1993.
+Used figuratively ("bosom, breast, place where someone or something is held and cherished") from late 14c., as in lap of luxury (which is first recorded 1802).
+To drop or dump something in someone's lap "shift a burden" is from 1962.
+From 15c.-17c. the word (often in plural) was a euphemism for "female pudendum," but this is not the source of lap dance, which is first recorded 1993.

 - lap (v.1)

-- "take up liquid with the tongue," from Old English lapian "to lap up, drink," from Proto-Germanic *lapojan (cognates: Old High German laffen "to lick," Old Saxon lepil, Dutch lepel, German Löffel "spoon"), from PIE imitative base *lab- (cognates: Greek laptein "to sip, lick," Latin lambere "to lick"), indicative of licking, lapping, smacking lips.
-Meaning "splash gently" first recorded 1823, based on similarity of sound.
-Related: Lapped; lapping.
+- "lick up (liquid), take into the mouth with the tongue," from Old English lapian "to lap up, drink," from Proto-Germanic *lapojan (source also of Old High German laffen "to lick," Old Saxon lepil, Dutch lepel, German Löffel "spoon"), from PIE imitative base *lab- (source also of Greek laptein "to sip, lick," Latin lambere "to lick"), indicative of licking, lapping, smacking lips.

 - lap (v.2)

-- "to lay one part over another," early 14c., "to surround (something with something else)," from lap (n.).
+- early 14c., "to surround (something with something else)," from lap (n.1).
 Figurative use, "to envelop (in love, sin, desire, etc.)" is from mid-14c.
-The sense of "to get a lap ahead (of someone) on a track" is from 1847, on notion of "overlapping."
-The noun in this sense is 1670s, originally "something coiled or wrapped up;" meaning "a turn around a track" (1861) also is from this sense.
-Related: Lapped; lapping; laps.
+Meaning "lay one part over another, lay in such a way as to cover part of something underneath" is from c.
+1600.
+The sense of "to get a lap ahead (of a competitor) on a track" is from 1847, on notion of "overlapping" (see lap (n.2)).
+Related: Lapped; lapping.